bbevis/PyChatApp/README.md

 # PyChatApp
-Dyadic conversations between humans and AI
+Dyadic conversations between humans with a machine-in-the-loop intervention